 This being said, I shall set out to show why, according to the definition of family as a multipurpose association, even radically unconventional types of family units should be considered families since they all share the same relevant functions and purposes.
 Furthermore, I shall clarify the meaning of 'unconventional families' and 'experimental families'.
-Then, I shall go on to argue that the respect for equality between all the different kinds of family to be legitimate.
+Then, I shall go on to argue that the respect for equality between all the different kinds of families is a crucial requirement for the state's intervention in the matter of family to be legitimate.
 In other words, a liberal state recognizing family relationships through law is acting legitimately only if providing equal treatment to all the different kinds of families, which are functionally analogous according to the definition of family as a multipurpose association.